History of beer: Early beers

 As almost any cereal containing certain sugars can undergo spontaneous fermentation due to wild yeasts in the air, it is possible that beer-like drinks were independently developed throughout the world soon after a tribe or culture had domesticated cereal.
-Chemical tests of ancient pottery jars reveal that beer was produced about 3,500 BC in what is today Iran, and was one of the first-known biological engineering tasks where the biological process of fermentation is used.
-Also, archaeological findings show that Chinese villagers were brewing fermented alcoholic drinks as far back as 7000 BC on small and individual scale, with the production process and methods similar to that of ancient Egypt and ancient Mesopotamia.
+Chemical tests of ancient pottery jars reveal that beer was produced about 3,500 BCE in what is today Iran, and was one of the first-known biological engineering tasks where the biological process of fermentation is used; the earliest chemically confirmed barley beer to date was discovered at Godin Tepe in the central Zagros Mountains of Iran, where fragments of a jug, from between 5,400 and 5,000 years ago was found to be coated with beerstone, a by-product of the brewing process.

+Archaeological findings also show that Chinese villagers were brewing fermented alcoholic drinks as far back as 7000 BCE on small and individual scale, with the production process and methods similar to that of ancient Egypt and ancient Mesopotamia.

+The process by which the production of beer was discovered is a matter of debate.

 Author Thomas Sinclair says in his book, "Beer, Bread, and the Seeds of Change: Agriculture's Imprint on World History" that the discovery of beer may have been an accidental find.
-The precursor to beer was soaking grains in water and making a porridge or gruel, as grain were chewy and hard to digest alone.
+The precursor to beer was soaking grains in water and making a porridge or gruel, as grain was chewy and hard to digest alone.
 Ancient peoples would heat the gruel and leave it throughout the days until it was gone.
 A benefit to heating the gruel would be to sanitize the water and the temperature required to denature grain proteins would also denature disease microbes.
 Leaving the gruel to sit would change it.
 Fermentation would occur and they noticed the change in taste and effect.
 Yeasts would settle on the mixture and rapidly consume the oxygen in the mixture.
-The low oxygen would was a significant consequence of allowing the yeast to digest sugars by anaerobic respiration.
-The yeast would release ethanol (alcohol) and carbon dioxide as by-products and, hence, beer was born.
+The low oxygen would then cause the yeast to digest sugars by anaerobic respiration, which causes the release of ethanol (alcohol) and carbon dioxide as by-products and, hence, beer was born.

 The earliest archaeological evidence of fermentation consists of 13,000-year-old residues of a beer with the consistency of gruel, used by the semi-nomadic Natufians for ritual feasting, at the Raqefet Cave in the Carmel Mountains near Haifa in Israel.